Editor's note: This article was updated on August 6, 2018.

 When should you see a doctor if you suspect you have Lyme?

 The rash is a pretty good indication that you may have been bitten.
-At this stage of the illness, treatment with antibiotics will probably be successful, Aucott says.
+Take a photo of the rash and see your doctor, Aucott says.
+At this stage of the illness, treatment with antibiotics will probably be successful.

 Is there any progress on a vaccine for Lyme disease?

-The FDA last July gave "fast-track" approval to test potential Lyme disease vaccine VLA15 on adults in the U.S. and Europe.
-The designation helps speed drugs and vaccines to market more quickly.
+The FDA in July 2017 gave "fast-track" approval to French biotech company Valneva to test potential Lyme disease vaccine VLA15 on adults in the U.S. and Europe.
+Data from the first phase are expected to be released soon, and then the second phase will begin.

 What if a tick bites my dog?

 And they can get sick.
 About 10% of dogs with Lyme disease will become ill.
-Common symptoms are lameness, a fever, lethargy, and enlarged lymph nodes.
-Dogs also receive antibiotics for treatment.
+Common symptoms, which may show up 7-21 days after a tick bite, are lameness -- your dog will appear to be walking on eggshells -- a fever, lethargy, and enlarged lymph nodes.
+Dogs also get antibiotics for treatment.

 What if my dog brings ticks into the home?